 4. There are complex international political considerations and uncertainties.

-The evolution of China–US relations and international politics more broadly introduces constraints and uncertainties in careers aiming to improve Sino–Western coordination on AI safety and governance.
+The evolution of China–US relations and international politics more broadly introduces constraints and uncertainties in careers aiming to improve China–Western coordination on AI safety and governance.

 For those considering technical safety research: